NotKeira/fast-alloc/docs/architecture.md

 **Best-Fit Strategy:**

 - Traverse entire free list
-- Use smallest block that fits
+- Use the smallest block that fits
 - Slower but reduces fragmentation

 **Block Splitting:**